 Which U.S. cities were the worst?
-Led by Los Angeles, the ten most congested American cities, and the number of hours spent in traffic, were as follows:
+According to the 2019 Global Traffic Scorecard, the 10 most congested American cities, and the number of annual hours lost to congestion (read: stuck in traffic), were:

 Do you take local traffic conditions into consideration when choosing trip destinations?

 Navigating foreign cities is difficult enough without the traffic.
 Having a car mount to deter distractions and mitigate risk of an accident is pivotal for these trips- long or short.